-Integrated refrigerators are flush to the cabinet.
+Integrated refrigerators are flushed to the cabinet.
 Nothing protrudes.
 While the other two are noticeable, integrated refrigerators will look more like your cabinets.

 Column Refrigeration vs. Refrigerators and Freezers

-Integrated refrigerators are generally available at 18", 24", 30", and 36 inches to fit standard cabinet sizes containing both a refrigerator and a freezer.
+Integrated refrigerators are available at 30", 36", and sometimes 42" to fit standard cabinet sizes containing a refrigerator and a freezer.

 4. Do integrated refrigerators last longer?

 The integrated refrigerator is a higher quality product.
 They are new, so it is hard to say.
-However, most lack the heavily serviced dispenser.
+However, most lack the heavily serviced water and ice dispenser.
 Buying both units should add years as well.

 5. What are the most reliable refrigerator brands?

-Download the Yale Counter Depth Refrigerator Buying Guide with features, specs, and inside buying tips to all the major brands of regular, professional and integrated counter depth refrigerators.
-Well over 900,000 people have read a Yale Guide.
+Download the Yale Counter Depth Refrigerator Buying Guide with features, specs, and inside buying tips for all the major brands of regular, professional, and integrated counter depth refrigerators.
+Over 1 million people have read a Yale Guide.

 A Note About Pricing